Summer Oncology Fellowship

 Since this program is new and requires local participation beyond the summer, participation is limited only to USC’s Keck School of Medicine students.
 Read more.

-The students are paid a weekly stipend of $350 for a minimum of six weeks or maximum of ten weeks.
+The students are paid a weekly stipend of $350 for a minimum of six weeks or maximum of eight weeks.
 A limited amount of funds are available as reimbursement for travel and housing on a case-by-case basis for those students from outside the greater Los Angeles area.
 While participating in the program, students will be expected to attend a lecture series held at the hospital on aspects of pediatric oncology designed specifically for them and will be encouraged to attend other scientific lectures in their area of research.

 Students are asked to designate five areas of interest on their application.
 This information is then considered when matching accepted students with their mentors.
 Potential mentors review the accepted students' applications in their selected areas of interest and make selections from this pool.
 The mentors may then contact the students directly or through the Summer Oncology Program Coordinator.
 If an accepted student wishes to work with a specific mentor, the Coordinator will inform the faculty member of the interest and forward to him/her the student's application for review.